-If, as I found, the cake is browning too quickly, cover the top with Aluminium foil after 50-60 minutes.
+If, as I found, the cake is browning too quickly, cover the top with foil or baking parchment after 50-60 minutes.
 Continue baking for a total of 1 hour 15 minutes – 1 hour 30 minutes.

 Once the cake is completely cooled, carefully remove from the tin and serve.

 This beautiful cake is delicous eaten as is, however, to make a dessert you could easily slice this cake when slightly warm and serve with homemade custard – see my recipe here, cream, or even a scoop of ice cream!

 Should you have any cake left it can be stored in an airtight container for 3 days.
 Also refrigerate during warmer weather.

 If you have enjoyed this recipe for Autumn Almond Apple Cake you may also like these: